mcdonnellb/bop-it-online/README.md

+## Project 2

-##  Bop-it Online ineractive site
+####  Bop-it Online ineractive site
 My idea for project 2 is for an interactive 'Bop-it' online game.
-To meet the project criteria, this needs to utilise HTML, CSS and Javascript, as well as incorporating user choice when it comes to the display of information, or to achieve their preferred goals.
+To meet the project criteria, this needs to be an interactive site as well as incorporating user choice when it comes to the display of information, or to achieve their preferred goals.

+## Technologies used:
+*HTML
+*CSS
+*JavaScript

 Bop it was a game popularised in the 90's as a boredom beater, whereby the user would be guided by audio to selectand engage with one of the 5 choices below.